Tax planning for high earners

 If you open an award-winning HL Self-Invested Personal Pension, you can look forward to the main pension tax benefits.
 As well as getting tax relief, you can shelter your money from UK income and capital gains tax.
 Plus you’ll benefit from:

-- Security - We're a FTSE-listed company, trusted by 1.8 million clients and regulated by the Financial Conduct Authority.
+• Security - We're the UK’s no.1 platform for investments and savings, trusted by 1.9 million clients and regulated by the Financial Conduct Authority.

-- Award-winning service - Best Buy Pension 2023 and Best investment App 2023 from the Boring Money Awards.
+• Award-winning service - Best Buy Pension 2025 and Best Customer Service 2025 from the Boring Money Awards.

 Pension essentials